 |The Chernobyl Power Complex (130 km north of Kiev, Ukraine) overlooking an artificial lake ( 22 km2 ) and situated beside the river Pripyat|

 What I became interested in was the lack of detailing of the electrical end of what they were trying to accomplish.
-Attempting to comprehend the vast complex of plumbing, rods and electrical generating station..
+Attempting to comprehend the vast complex of plumbing and rods in an immense electrical generating station.

-There are 4 units reactor units, apparently all cross wired on busbars to power their own station vs. the assumption the plant ran off the street.
-Started work in the 1970's the first two units buildings are of an earlier generation than units 3 and 4.
+The Facility There are 4 units reactor units, apparently all cross wired on bus-bars to power their own station vs. the assumption the plant ran off the street.
+Started work in the 1970's the first two units' buildings are of an earlier generation than units 3 and 4.
 Construction on units 5 and 6 was halted a few years after the unit 4 accident.

-Electrical There were electrical engineers on 3rd shift duty, electricians as well.
-One of the senior engineers job to look at the oscilloscope and observe waveforms during the test.
+Electrical There were electrical engineers on 3rd shift duty and electricians as well.
+One of the senior engineers job to look at the oscilloscope and observe wave forms during the test.
 The fateful test had been attempted 3 times earlier during the 1980's all unsuccessful.
-Despite apparently being self-powered the feeling that the event of a total grid dropout wanted some way of running circulating pumps without "leaving the building".
-What voltage the circulating pumps ran on perhaps something like 550 VAC 3 phase.
-The picture does not show coils going into the pump (it may not be practical to operate any higher) During the test the generator is spun-up, then steam to it turned off then the free wheeling spinning generator with decaying 20 KV signal switched into the circulating pumps?!?
+Despite the plant being self-powered the feeling that in the event of a grid dropout they wanted some way of running circulating pumps.
+These pumps ran on something like 550 VAC 3 phase.
+The picture does not show coils going into the pump and my feeling is that any motor with a winding cannot operate at any higher voltage.
+During the test the turbine steam is cut off then the decaying 20 KV signal switched into the circulating pumps.

 Layout There is a reactor hall, which there is a video on, there is a mechanical hall housing turbines attached to 20KV, 50 Hz electrical generators.
 This power winds up after transformers at 750 KV on it's way to consumers.
 There is an aerator and de-aerator gallery that separates waster from steam.
 A vast complex with access and plumbing above and below the reactor core which itself has an upper and lower biological shield.